 • Assessment and optimization of the products and services you receive, e.g., by learning more about you as a customer and the products and services you use, including profiling, and contacting you for other products and services we think might be of interest to you.

-4. Recipients of personal data
+4. Recipients of Personal Data

 Who receives your personal data?